neuml/txtai/docs/workflow/index.md

 This example simply multiplies each input value and returns a outputs via a generator.

+Workflows are run with Python or configuration.
+Examples of both methods are shown below.

 ## Example

-A full-featured example is shown below.
+A full-featured example is shown below in Python.
 This workflow transcribes a set of audio files, translates the text into French and indexes the data.

 ```python
 from txtai.embeddings import Embeddings